xoltia/zi/README.md

  Flags for `install` subcommand:
-     -f, --force          Remove the existing download if it exists -s, --skip-zls       Skip downloading and/or linking the ZLS executable --mirror=<url>   Use a specific mirror (must be in the community-mirrors.txt format; see https://ziglang.org/download/community-mirrors)
+     -f, --force          Remove the existing download if it exists --mirror=<url>   Use a specific mirror (must be in the community-mirrors.txt format; see https://ziglang.org/download/community-mirrors)
          --no-mirror      Download directly from ziglang.org (not recommended)